ballerina-platform/ballerina-distribution/examples/graphql-context/graphql_context.md

 # GraphQL service - Context

 The Ballerina `graphql` module allows defining and using a `graphql:Context` object.
 The `contextInit` field in the `graphql:ServiceConfig` annotation can be used to pass the context initialization function.
 If it is not provided, a default, empty `context` object will be created per request.
-When the `graphql:Context` is needed to be accessed, define it as the first parameter of the `resource`/`remote` method.
+When the `graphql:Context` is needed to be accessed, define it as a parameter of the `resource`/`remote` method.
 Use the `graphql:Context` to pass meta information between the `resource`/`remote` methods used as GraphQL object fields.

->**Note:** If the `graphql:Context` is defined as the first parameter of a resolver function, it will be accessible inside the resolver.
-Passing down the context is not necessary.
+>**Hint:** When needed, the `graphql:Context` is defined before the parameters of a function as a convention.

-This example shows how to initialize and access the context as well as how to set/get attributes in the context.
+>**Note:** If the `graphql:Context` is defined as a parameter of a resolver function, it will be accessible inside the resolver.
+Passing it down is not necessary.

 ::: code graphql_context.bal :::